PoisotLab/Omnomnomivores/README.md

 ## REPO STRUCTURE

-Code associated with the metacommunity model can be found in `lib/`.
+Code associated with the internal functioning of the metacommunity model can be found in `lib/`.

-`01_code.jl` is where the process of generating the metacommunites can be found.
+`01_full_simulation.jl` is where the process of generating the metacommunites can be found.
-This includes a 'proofing' (burnin, neutral landscape), baking (heating phase where landscape and environmental values are gradually changed), and cooling (where the final 'state' is kept steady to allow community dynamic to 'settle')
+This includes a 'proofing' (burnin), baking (heating phase where landscape and environmental values are gradually changed), and cooling (where the final 'state' is kept steady to allow community dynamic to 'settle')

-`02_boundaries.jl` (which should probably be renamed) is where the wombling part of the project can be found.
+`02_wombling.jl` takes the outputs from the metacomunity simulations and implements the relevant wombling related questions.